obcache/AnchorOS/README.md

 - Operators can **install, list, and manage capsules** like modules in a true OS.

 ⚓ AnchorOS = *Govern your ChatGPT session data.*

-## Statement of Intent
-Adaptability is a feature, not a flaw.
-Strictness where safety and integrity are non-negotiable; flexibility where meaning and creativity thrive.

 ---